latest nhpb_banner 1__compressed

 How to Save Money

-The number of requests the organization is receiving has increased significantly over the last few years.
 Many families and individuals are faced with difficult social challenges, eviction, unemployment, abusive relationships, or disaster.
-So the non-profit may be able to help.
+The faith based Salvation Army helps Macomb County families in a crisis.
+There will be funds for bills (rent, car repairs, etc.), groceries, and basic needs.
 It relies partly on the community’s contributions and donations of money, time and resources, so if you can make a tax deductible donation please do so.

 Meeting basic needs is a key objective.
-This can include very limited amounts of financial aid, food for a hot meal, groceries, counseling in times of crisis, or furniture to a burn-out victim.
-The aid goes a long way in helping people who are faced with a crisis.
+This can include very limited amounts of financial aid, food for a hot meal, groceries, counseling in times of crisis, or free furniture to a burn-out victim.
+The assistance, whether financial or a voucher, goes a long way in helping people who are faced with a crisis.
 The Salvation Army can also help make sure there are adequate funds to heat a family's home in the cold of the Michigan winter, and this is always a critical service provided.

-Meals and food is provided to hundreds of families per month.
-This is one of the key basic needs that is being met every day by the Macomb Salvation Army.
+Free meals and food from the Salvation Army is provided to hundreds of families per month.
+This is one of the key basic needs that is being met every day by the Macomb County Salvation Army soup kitchen and pantry.
 They operate both a soup kitchen (with lunches and free dinners) as well as a free food bank.
 Both feed the hungry, low income, and anyone that is struggling.

-Housing services primarily revolve around offering shelter or short term transitional housing.
+Housing services in Macomb County primarily revolve around offering shelter or short term transitional housing.
 Usually this also involves case management too.
+In some cases, a few dollars for back rent is provided in cities such as Warren or Clinton Township MI, if the Salvation Army funds will help keep the family (or individual) housed.

 Heating and utility bill assistance is available throughout the State of Michigan.
 Caseworkers help low income families, senior citizens and individuals pay their energy and utility bills in order to get through an emergency crisis.
 Over the course of the year in-person requests are received during normal weekday hours.
 In addition, telephone inquiries and referrals from other human service agencies are supported.